The Layoff Lady

 • Bonus: Additional money you may (or may not) receive based on the performance of you individually, your team, and/or the organization as a whole.
 Bonus payment depends on the organization and may be paid quarterly, annually, or on another schedule.

 • Signing Bonus: Additional money you may receive for agreeing to work for a given company outside of your agreed-upon salary.
 This is usually a one-time payment paid out as an incentive to accept a job offer.
+You coudl receive that actual payment as soon as right after formally accepting a job offer or as late as after several months of employment.

-Employer Money You May Recieve For A Specific Purpose
+Employer Money For A Specific Purpose

 • Retirement Account Contribution: Your employer may give you a matching contribution as a percentage of what you contribute to your retirement account (usually a company-sponsored 401(k) or 403(b) plan).
 Alternatively, you may receive a retirement contribution before you put any money in.
 This money is typically deposited into your retirement account and invested alongside your other retirement account money.